 Headwall's spectral imaging sensors are used aboard a variety of UAS platforms, including the DJI Matrice 600 Pro.
 Headwall professionally integrates and tests every airborne package it sells.
 This includes putting the package through a range of data-collection and data processing exercises to assure perfect performance.

 In the developing world, 40-50 percent of all crop yields are lost to pests or diseases.
 Even in the United States losses reach 20-25 percent.
-High-resolution spectral imaging sensors represent a game-changer for agriculture since they can spot crop stress in the infrared ranges.
-Collected data can be processed and interpreted the same day.
+High-resolution spectral imaging sensors represent a game changer for agriculture since they can spot crop stress in the infrared ranges.
+Data collected with hyperspectral remote sensing technologies can be processed and interpreted the same day.

 The mining and mineral exploration industry continually seeks new technologies.
-Spectral imaging is one of the most precise, allowing for the accurate classification and identification of minerals based upon chemical signatures obtained in the shortwave-infrared (SWIR) region.
+Spectral imaging for remote sensing purposes is one of the most precise, allowing for the accurate classification and identification of minerals based upon chemical signatures obtained in the shortwave-infrared (SWIR) region.
+Headwall's spectral imaging sensors can be used aboard UAVs as well as on the ground in pan-and-tilt and rotary-stage configurations.

 Dams, bridges, railways, pipelines and even asphalt on busy airport runways need to be inspected.
 Drone-mounted spectral imaging sensors collect precise data that can identify corrosion, invasive plant species, disturbed earth, and other indications found in the infrared spectral ranges.